 I'd like to begin this post by apologising to any pescetarians, vegetarians or vegans who might be reading this blog and disagree with the killing of animals.
-The content of this post is trying to understand my feelings around exactly that issue - the killing of animals - and whether I am comfortable with the process of getting meat from field to fork. …come and read more!
+The content of this post is trying to understand my feelings around exactly that issue - the killing of animals - and whether I am comfortable with the process of getting meat from field to fork.

 I never thought I’d post about the best way to store herbs and spices, because it’s such a minuscule thing in the world of food, yet here I am.
 This small thing has actually made an enormous difference to my life in the kitchen, because it’s often the small changes to my way of work that have an unreasonably large effect on my overall happiness, especially when compared to the big changes, the big things I dream of.

 It’s time for a News of the World style exposé of the food world.
 Time to blow open the doors of convention and open your eyes to the delusion and deception that’s all around us in the circus ring of recipes.
 There’s a common portrayal out there in the culinary world, a veil of misconception that’s flown across people’s faces time and time again, a published mistruth, a conspiracy to mislead and delude the common or garden home cook.
 For many years there has been a delusion that’s paraded around,…

 The world of recipes can be a daunting place where it’s easy to feel utterly imprisoned by the author’s written instructions, sensing that any deviation or misunderstanding could easily have catastrophic consequences on your dinner.
 If you’re new to cooking, cautious about it or a nervous cook it could be tempting to seek out the most simple recipes for beginners, to keep your channels of exploration locked into a tightly controlled path.
 But there is one important fact about making recipes which I’m going to tell you, and the sooner you learn it, the quicker you will progress as a cook.